-8. Field Operations
+7. Field Operations

-8.1 Routine Field Operations
+7.1 Routine Field Operations

 Field operations include regular visits to both monitoring sites.
 During the first four years of the study, these visits were scheduled at two-week intervals.
 We changed this interval to monthly because experience has demonstrated that monthly visits suffice to meet the routine maintenance operations associated with the Beta Attenuation Monitor (BAM) and the Aethalometer.
-This protocol is in keeping with the recommended maintenance schedule recommended by Met One (manufacturer of the BAM) and Magee Scientific (manufacturer of the Aethalometer).
+This protocol is in keeping with the maintenance schedule recommended by Met One (manufacturer of the BAM) and Magee Scientific (manufacturer of the Aethalometer).
 This protocol is accompanied by daily review of data that allows problems to be detected quickly.
 Many times the detected problems can be addressed remotely via cellular connection to the site instruments.
 Occasionally, non-scheduled onsite visits by an STI technician are required and occur as soon as reasonably possible.

 Each quarterly report contains tables with the dates and times of each site visit and a summary of activities that took place.
-Consult these reports for a summary of field activities that occurred in Years 1 through 7.
-Tables 8-1 and 8-2 summarize all visits during Year 8 for the two monitoring sites.
+Consult these reports for a summary of field activities that occurred in Years 1 through 8.
+Tables 7-1, 7-2, and 7-3 summarize all visits during Year 9 for the three monitoring sites.

-Table 8-1.
-Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 8.
+Table 7-1.
+Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 9.